Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 The Author's Note seems to work well with a modified version of featherlite, taking aspects of caveman and other punctuation.

 In my experience to date, using new lines and regular featherlite separating categories of Author's Note appears to be less effective than combining them all into a single line entry.
 Generations follow the direction less effectively, and incoherence increases.
-As such, I use an Author's note that looks like the following:
+As such, I use an Author's note that looks like the following (_updated July 5_).

 > Author's Note (Modified Example):
 >
+> > `[ Author: Terry Pratchett; Tags: romantic& light; Genre: Romance ]`<br>
+> > Alternatively, the previous style I used was acceptable:
-> > `[ Author: Terry Pratchett; Tone: romantic& light; WritingStyle: sesquipedalian&& creative ]`
+> > `[ Author: Terry Pratcherr; Tone: romantic& light; WritingStyle: sesquipedalian&& creative ]`
 >
-> Notes on this example:
+> Notes on these examples:
 >
 > > - I will speak to the benefits of the choices of `Author`, `Tone` (and its alternatives), and `WritingStyle` in the Author's Note section.
 > > - `:` syntax: used to denote categories in featherlite.
 Works for categories in Author's Note--arguably works in other formats as well.